Luca Tramontin

 Luca Tramontin (born 22 February 1966) is an Italian former rugby union footballer, and a television sports personality.
-He is the author and protagonist of the TV Series Sport Crime that he created with Daniela Scalia.
+He is the author and protagonist of the television series Sport Crime that he created with Daniela Scalia.
 He has played for Italy, Switzerland, and Hungary.
 He has also played Australian rules football, Ice hockey, Rugby League and Gaelic football.
 He has appeared on Eurosport's programs, including Total Rugby.

 Television career

 Tramontin was on television mostly as a guest, but in 1996, he began studying acting and television writing at the Antenna Cinema school.
 He worked a year at Canale 5, then at Telepiù-Sky as a writer and journalist for five years.
 Although still active in rugby, his television production work had yet to be related to his sport activities.

 In 2004, Tramontin moved to the newly formed network SportItalia, which partnered with Eurosport.
 There, he provided commentary on rugby matches, with Pierpaolo Pedroni in the first year, and afterwards with Gianluca Veneziano.
 He anchored the International Rugby Board (IRB)'s official magazine program, Total Rugby, with Daniela Scalia.
 The show had been broadcast in over a hundred countries without any anchors, but Tramontin and Scalia changed the format making it into a "docu-talk".

 Between 2004 and 2012, Tramontin commented for Eurosport.
 The topics featured include: Rugby League State of Origin, National Rugby League, Australian Football League, Cricket Champions League, Field Hockey Euro League, weightlifting, StrongMan, Gaelic Sports and the Spengler Cup ice hockey tournament, the last of which he considers one of the best sports events ever.

-In 2006, Tramontin became a regular guest on the Swiss National TV RSI lunch-time talk show Mezzogiorno in punto, which was anchored by Fabrizio Casati.
-In 2007, the show changed its name to Buon Pomeriggio and changed anchors to Sandy Altermatt.
-Tramontin was the "multifaceted talker of sports, music and life in general."
-He participated in Sport Non Stop, a six-hour Sunday sports show led by Stefano Ferrando.
-He commentated on the finals for the 2007 and 2011 Rugby World Cup for Swiss National TV.
+In 2006, Tramontin became a regular guest on the Swiss National TV RSI lunch-time talk show Mezzogiorno in punto as a "multifaceted talker of sports, music and life in general".[ Since 2007, he is the Rugby World Cup and Olympics (Rugby Sevens) commentator for Swiss Italian National TV.